 Preparation

-I used small oat flakes, but if you have large ones, it’s better to blend them briefly to make them smaller – but not too much, they shouldn’t become flour-like!
+I used small oat flakes, if you have large ones, it’s better to briefly blend them to make them smaller, but not too much; they shouldn’t become flour-like!
 Mash the banana, add the oat flakes, agave syrup, and cocoa.
-Mix well.
+Mix thoroughly.

-Place a piece of parchment paper or a pre-cut sheet in the basket of the air fryer or on the oven tray.
+Place a piece of parchment paper or a pre-cut sheet in the air fryer basket or on the oven tray.

-Shape the cookies using a spoon or, as I did, with an ice cream scoop, leveling the dough well in the scoop.
+Form the cookies using a spoon or, as I did, with an ice cream scoop, leveling the mixture well in the scoop.
 This way, I got exactly 4 cookies!
-Place one ball of dough at a time on the parchment and then flatten with a silicone spatula.
+Place one ball of dough at a time on the parchment paper and then flatten with a silicone spatula.

-Place the cookies in the air fryer at 356°F (180°C).
-I don’t need to preheat it, but for older models, it’s better to preheat and raise the temperature to 392°F (200°C).
-Cook for about 12 minutes, until the cookies can be detached from the parchment, then continue cooking without parchment, after flipping them, for a total of 18-20 minutes.Oven Cooking:
+Place the cookies in the air fryer at 356°F. I don’t need to preheat it, but for older models, it’s better to preheat and raise the temperature to 392°F. Cook for about 12 minutes, enough time for the cookies to detach from the parchment paper, then continue cooking without the parchment paper and after flipping them, for a total of 18-20 minutes.Cooking in the oven:

-Bake in a fan oven at 356°F (180°C) or static oven at 392°F (200°C) for 30 minutes: after 15 minutes, separate them from the parchment and flip them.
+Bake in a convection oven at 356°F or static at 392°F for 30 minutes: after fifteen minutes, detach them from the parchment paper and flip them.
 Thanks to Loredana Berto for providing the oven cooking info!

-Once baked, let the cookies cool on a rack.
+Once baked, cool the cookies on a wire rack.

-Our oat, banana, and cocoa cookies are ready to enjoy!
-To be honest, I prefer them when they are just warm; I can’t tell you why, I think it’s a matter of personal taste, a bit like with flourless cocoa brownies that I like slightly warmed while many of my readers like them cold from the fridge!
+Our oat, banana, and cocoa cookies are ready to be enjoyed!
+To be honest, I like them more when they are just warm, I can’t explain why, I think it’s a personal taste issue, a bit like for flourless cocoa brownies that I like slightly warmed while many of my readers prefer them chilled from the fridge!

-They can be stored in a closed container, but the next day, to make them fresh again, just toast them, even just for a couple of minutes in the air fryer, and let them cool down… or enjoy them warm, as you prefer.
-I recommend trying them and, as always, waiting for your feedback below in the comments!
+They can be stored in a closed container, but the next day, to make them taste fresh again, just toast them for a couple of minutes in the air fryer and let them cool again… or enjoy them hot, your choice.
+I recommend trying them and, as always, await your feedback below in the comments!

 Enjoy!